GoogleChrome/web.dev/src/site/content/en/progressive-web-apps/install-promote/index.md

-Application UI promotional patterns can be used for almost any kind of PWA and appear in the application UI, such as site navigation, banners, etc. As with any other type of promotional pattern, it’s important to be aware of the user’s context to minimize disruption of the user’s journey.
+Application UI promotional patterns can be used for almost any kind of PWA and appear in the application UI, such as site navigation, banners, etc. As with any other type of promotional pattern, it's important to be aware of the user's context to minimize disruption of the user's journey.

-Sites which are thoughtful about when they trigger promotion UI achieve a larger number of installs and avoid interfering with the journeys of users who aren’t interested in installation.
+Sites which are thoughtful about when they trigger promotion UI achieve a larger number of installs and avoid interfering with the journeys of users who aren't interested in installation.

 ### Fixed header {: #header }

 This is an install button that is part of the header of your site.
 Other header content often includes site branding such as a logo and the hamburger menu.
-Headers may be `position:fixed` or not depending on your site’s functionality and user needs.
+Headers may be `position:fixed` or not depending on your site's functionality and user needs.

 <img class="w-figure--inline-right"